bewillcott/flogging/README.md

 A lot of the functionality has been inspired by, and even copied from (at the API level), the JDK's `java.util.logging` package.
 Whether or not it will ever become a _full_ port, only time and my level of interest, will tell.
 Remember, "learning experience"?

-### What's in a name?
+## What's in a name?

 `Flogging`, as-in, "Just another f\*ing logger", or "Flogging a dead horse".
-As I wrote above, there are <i>many</i> other logging crates around.
+As I wrote above, there are _many_ other logging crates around.
 This is just my learning spin on a very well covered tool.

+## Final word

+Having said all that, with jokes aside, this is a fully working project.
+One that I hope others will benefit from.
+If not just using it, then perhaps learning from the source code, the various solutions to the problems involved in providing the functionality.

 Anyway, have fun.\
 [Bradley Willcott][bw]\